 - Python tends to produce relatively compact & readable code.

-- Debug & Error messages are at least moderately meaningful.
+- Debug & Error messages are meaningful.

 - Python has a wide range of libraries to handle almost any situation.